Sharing stories is part of what it means to be human

 Some Possible Questions

-Here are some questions that might help guide an interview with a family member about family folklore and local traditions.
-Pick and choose among them to suit your own interests, and change the wording if you wish.
+Here are some suggestions to get you started.
+Feel free to pick and choose among them to suit your own interests, and change the wording if you wish.
 Ultimately, the most useful questions will be those that you develop yourself based on your knowledge of your own family.

-Remember not to tie yourself to a formal list of questions; rather use your questions as guideposts for the interview.
+Don’t tie yourself to a formal list of questions; use your questions as guideposts for the interview.
 Be flexible and have fun!

-- What do you do for a living now?
+- What jobs have you had, and what do you do for a living now?

-Q: Do you know any stories about how your family first came to the United States?
+Q: Please share some stories about how your family first came to the United States.

-Q: If your family member is a first-generation immigrant, you might ask him or her:
+Q: If your family member is a first-generation immigrant, you might ask:

 - What were some of your first impressions and early experiences in this country?